pchelka90/Calculating-of-square/README.md

-# Calculating-of-square
+# Calculating-of-rectangle
-Program for counting squares
+Program for counting surface area of a rectangle